By Christine Chou, Senior Public Relations Specialist

 From speech intelligence and graph neural networks to heterogeneous computing and autonomous driving, here are the top 10 trends the Academy forecasts for 2019:

-Cities are home to more than half the world's population, and are expected to add another 2.5 billion new residents by 2050, consulting firm McKinsey said in a June report.
+Cities are home to more than half the world's population, and are expected to add another 2.5 billion new residents by 2050.
 To address the ensuing infrastructural challenges, researchers are using simulations to improve existing urban systems.
 By employing traffic-simulation algorithms that model vehicle behavior, city managers can more-accurately predict and respond to traffic flows.

 In 2019, DAMO Academy expects urban simulation models — built for everything from traffic, water, electricity to air quality analytics — to better reflect real-time movements in city networks, thanks to the processing power of large-scale computing platforms and improved predictive algorithm models that account for unstructured information, such as video footage.
 More Chinese cities are expected to have their own "city brain" in 2019, with more resources allocated to technologies and applications that power these intelligent urban management systems, said DAMO.